Third Abdullah cabinet

 Abdullah Ahmad Badawi formed the third Abdullah cabinet after being invited by Tuanku Mizan Zainal Abidin to begin a new government following the 8 March 2008 general election in Malaysia.
 It was the 17th cabinet of Malaysia formed since independence.
 Prior to the election, Abdullah led (as Prime Minister) the second Abdullah cabinet, a coalition government that consisted of members of the component parties of Barisan Nasional.

 This is a list of the members of the third cabinet of the fifth Prime Minister of Malaysia, Abdullah Ahmad Badawi.

+Policies and Key Events

+The third Abdullah cabinet operated during a period of significant political and economic instability.
+Following the 2008 general election, the government faced a reduced parliamentary majority, which led to a series of political challenges.
+The cabinet's term was marked by growing public discontent and a number of political defections, which threatened the stability of the ruling Barisan Nasional coalition.

+Economically, the government had to navigate the global financial crisis of 2008.
+In response, it introduced a series of economic stimulus packages to stabilize the national economy and maintain public confidence.
+Ultimately, mounting pressure from within the ruling coalition led to Prime Minister Abdullah Ahmad Badawi's decision to resign, which brought an end to his cabinet's term less than a year after its formation.

 Composition

 Full members

 The federal cabinet consisted of the following ministers: